nasa-jpl/open-source-rover/mechanical/differential_pivot/README.md

   | #6-32x1/4" Button Head Screw | B1 | 8 | <img src="/images/components/screws/B1.png" width="30%"> | | | | |

 ### 4.1 Build the Differential pivot block
-### 4.1.1
+### 4.1.1 Build clamping hub assembly
-  Build clamping hub assembly: Attach the the bottom bore clamping hubs S20 to the single pattern bracket S8 using screws B1.
+  Attach the the bottom bore clamping hubs S20 to the single pattern bracket S8 using screws B1.
 Then mount the 0.5” clamping hub S13 to the bottom of this assembly using B1 screws.

    <br/><br/>